iverinaivanova/Linguistic-Mechanisms-in-the-Section-Types-of-a-Research-Article/README.md

 ### ACL Anthology Corpus
 The whole corpus was downloaded from the ACL Anthology: https://www.aclweb.org/anthology/.
-The folder *all_xmls* contains example xml files to give an idea of the corpus format.
+The folder *all_xmls* contains example xml files to give the users an idea of the corpus format.

 ### How to run the scripts
 - When you download the java package and load it in your IDE, to run the *Coreference.java* script, which retrieves the total number of coreference chains per text, make sure that the subbranch called **Libraries** is not empty (i.e. it contains Stanford CoreNLP libraries that the script requires to run the CoreNLP annotators).
 If the Libraries directory is empty, do the following: